rickardholmberg/TeXClipper/README.md

 - MathJax 3.2.2 with fontCache: 'none' for pure vector output

 ## Troubleshooting

+### App won't open / "damaged" error
+- This happens when the quarantine attribute is set on unsigned apps
+- Solution: `xattr -d -r com.apple.quarantine /Applications/TeXClipper.app`
+- Alternatively, right-click the app and select "Open" to bypass Gatekeeper

 ### Shortcuts not working
 - Check Accessibility permissions in System Settings > Privacy & Security